PayoffPath

 Does extra payment amount change which strategy wins?

 Yes.
-With very large extra payments, debts disappear faster and the difference between strategies shrinks.
-With small extra payments, the avalanche advantage grows because high-rate debt has more time to compound.
+With very large extra payments, all debts disappear faster and the difference between strategies shrinks.
+With small extra payments, the avalanche advantage grows because high-rate debt has more time to compound on the higher balances that remain.
+At very high extra payment levels (clearing debt in 12–18 months) the difference is often negligible.

 Can I switch strategies mid-plan?

 Absolutely.
-Many people start with snowball to build momentum, then switch to avalanche once they've eliminated the small debts.
-Just recalculate your plan when you switch.
+Many people start with snowball to build momentum, then switch to avalanche once they've eliminated the small debts and feel more confident.
+Just recalculate your plan when you switch so you know what the new target is and how long it will take.

 What about debts with the same interest rate?

 When rates are equal, avalanche falls back to smallest balance first — making it identical to snowball.
-In that case, just pick the order that feels right to you.
+In that case, order does not affect total interest paid at all.
+Pick whichever order feels most motivating.

 See Both Strategies Side by Side

-Add your loans once — PayoffPath shows you the exact interest saved and debt-free date for both avalanche and snowball so you can pick with confidence.
+Add your loans once and PayoffPath shows you the exact interest saved and debt-free date for both avalanche and snowball — with your actual numbers, not an example.

 Try the Free Calculator